Nebojša Glogovac: Early life and family

-Nebojša Glogovac was born on 30 August 1969 in Trebinje in FR Bosnia and Herzegovina to father Milovan and mother Milena Glogovac, and he proudly pointed out that he is Herzegovinian.
-He moved with his family from Trebinje to Opovo in 1974, and a year and a half later to Pančevo, where Nebojsa's father was ordained a priest in the Church of the Assumption.
+Nebojša Glogovac was born on 30 August 1969 in Trebinje in FR Bosnia and Herzegovina to father Milovan and mother Milena Glogovac (née Samardžija).
+After finishing primary school, his father enrolled in the "Sveti Sava" seminary in Belgrade in 1962.
+He married Milena, Nebojša's mother, in 1968.
+Nebojša moved with his family from Trebinje to Opovo in 1974, and a year and a half later to Pančevo, where Nebojša's father was ordained a priest in the Church of the Assumption.

-Nebojsa spent his first years living in Trebinje in a part of the city called Bregovi.
-He spent his early childhood playing with children in the yard near the Bey's house.
-As a child, he wanted to become a policeman.

 Glogovac's origins trace back to Dramiševo, while his family originally hailed from Kosovo.
 They adopted the surname "Glogovac" from the settlement of the same name.
 In the mid-19th century, his ancestors migrated to Herzegovina via Montenegro.
 The family eventually settled in the villages of Bratač and Dramiševo, and they traditionally celebrate St. George's Day.

-Nebojša was born into the family of Priest Milovan from Dramiševo and seamstress Milena Glogovac (née Samardžija) from Nevesinje.
-After finishing primary school, his father enrolled in the "Sveti Sava" seminary in Belgrade in 1962.
-He married Milena, Nebojša's mother, in 1968.
-He had a younger sister, Bojana, eight years his junior, who became a psychologist.

-During his early childhood, Nebojša spent significant time at the home of his grandparents, Gavrilo and Darinka, in the mountain village of Dramiševo, near Nevesinje.
+Glogovac spent his first years living in Trebinje in a part of the city called Bregovi.
+He spent his early childhood playing with children in the yard near the Bey's house.
+As a child, he wanted to become a policeman.
+He also spent a significant time at the home of his grandparents, Gavrilo and Darinka, in the mountain village of Dramiševo, near Nevesinje.

-His grandfather Gavrilo was a Chetnik who spent ten years in prison in Foča for refusing to join the Partisans.
+Glogovac's grandfather Gavrilo was a Chetnik who spent ten years in prison in Foča for refusing to join the Partisans.
 Along with other locals, he drove a Partisan unit out of Dramiševo.